Fulbright Distinguished Awards in Teaching Program (DAI)

 - Each Israeli participant will be credited 30-hour professional development (‘Gmul Hishtalmut’) by the Department of Professional Development for Teaching Personnel;

 - The opportunity to apply for alumni small grants.

-The program is aimed mainly at current, full-time primary and secondary classroom teachers who hold full-time teaching positions in any subject area at an institution serving primarily a local population.
+The program is aimed mainly at current, full-time primary and secondary school classroom teachers who hold full-time teaching positions in any subject area at an institution serving a primarily local population.